Chetan496/dotfiles/README.md

 ## DotFiles

-This github repository contains a few dotfiles like .bash_profile and .vimrc.
-The aim of this git repository is to store the common dotfile configurations so that configuring on another computer takes a little time.
+This github repository contains a few dotfiles like .bash_profile and .vimrc and .emacs(for both Linux and Windows) The aim of this git repository is to store the common dotfile configurations so that configuring on another computer takes a little time.

 ### Instructions